evereux/pycatia/README.rst

 Running The Tests
 -----------------

+Prior to running the tests please ensure CATIA V5 has the following configuration settings:

+* CGR cache system must be disabled.
+* Parameter names must not have back ticks enabled.
+Tools > Options > General > Parameters and Measure > Knowledge > Parameter Names > Surrounded by the ` symbol.

 On the first run, during the running of the tests, the test suite will create the CATIA drawing, products and part it requires to run in the folder tests/cat_files.